July 6, 2014

 These publications include the 2012 and 2013 USA Today Fantasy Football Previews, and the magazines distributed by Fantasy Sports Publications Inc., for whom Gary is a both a contributing author and associate editor.

-Gary also appears weekly on Sirius XM Radio, WXFJ Radio in Jacksonville, Florida, WHBQ Radio in Memphis, Tennessee and is the co-host of Kellogg's Komments (a fantasy football podcast) with FSWA Hall-of-Famer Greg Kellogg on Blog Talk Radio.
+Gary also appears regularly on Sirius XM Radio, WXFJ Radio in Jacksonville, Florida, WHBQ Radio in Memphis, Tennessee and is the co-host of Kellogg's Komments (a fantasy football podcast) with FSWA Hall-of-Famer Greg Kellogg on Blog Talk Radio.

 Gary was one of the co-founders of, and Head Writer at, Fantasy Football Oasis before joining Fantasy Sharks as an IDP Senior Staff Writer in 2011.